kosmicengine/kosmic/modules/voyscript/README.md

 The parser takes a sequence of tokens and builds [the abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the VoyScript program.
 The AST is used in the analyzing and compilation steps, and the source code `String` and sequence of tokens are discarded.
 The AST-building process finds syntax errors in a VoyScript program and reports them to the user.

-The parser class also defines all the possible nodes of the AST as subtypes of `VoyScriptParser::Node`, not to be confused with Godot's scene tree `Node`.
+The parser class also defines all the possible nodes of the AST as subtypes of `VoyScriptParser::Node`, not to be confused with Kosmic's scene tree `Node`.
 For example, `VoyScriptParser::IfNode` has two children nodes, one for the code in the `if` block, and one for the code in the `else` block.
 A `VoyScriptParser::FunctionNode` contains children nodes for its name, parameters, return type, body, etc. The parser also defines typechecking data structures like `VoyScriptParser::Datatype`.

-The parser was [intentionally designed](https://godotengine.org/article/voyscript-progress-report-writing-new-parser/#less-lookahead) with a look-ahead of a single token.
+The parser was [intentionally designed](https://kosmicengine.org/article/voyscript-progress-report-writing-new-parser/#less-lookahead) with a look-ahead of a single token.
 This means that the parser only has access to the current token and the previous token (or, if you prefer, the current token and the next token).
 This parsing limitation ensures that VoyScript will remain syntactically simple and accessible, and that the parsing process cannot become overly complex.

 ### Analysis and typechecking (see [`VoyScriptAnalyzer`](voyscript_analyzer.h))